 Indonesia’s economy and demand for labor is evolving, with employment shifting away from rural agricultural jobs to urban service-oriented jobs.
 Consequently, there is a need to equip the Indonesian economy to effectively prepare for the transformation of labor as emerging technologies play a more significant role in the workplace.
-The Government of Indonesia believes that through workforce development programs, SMKs (Sekolah Menengah Kejuruan or vocational high schools) will play a pivotal role in preparing the current and future workforce.
+The Government of Indonesia believes that through workforce development programs, sekolah menengah kejuruan (SMKs; vocational schools) will play a pivotal role in preparing the current and future workforce.

 Funded as a Global Development Alliance between the United States Agency for International Development (USAID) and J.P.
-Morgan, the AWARE 3 project will improve the employment pathways for SMK-enrolled youth through soft skills training, enhanced teacher training, and meaningful school-industry partnerships that lead to work-based learning opportunities.
-All activities take place remotely, although in a dynamic way that facilitates active learning.
-Partnering with the Jakarta Education Agency, Matata, and a host of local private sector
+Morgan, the AWARE3 project will improve the employment pathways for SMK-enrolled youth through soft skills training, enhanced teacher training, and meaningful school-industry partnerships that lead to work-based learning opportunities.
+Activities take place remotely, although in a dynamic way that facilitates active learning.
+Partnering with the Jakarta Education Agency, Matata, and a host of local public and private sector partners, the project aims to prepare Indonesian youth for the digital economy.

 - Develop and adapt EDC’s Work Ready Now (WRN) soft skills training modules to train and build the capacity of school managers and teachers.